Governing and Auditing CI/CD in Regulated Environments

 - Contractual audit rights

 Third-party CI/CD tools are part of the regulated ICT perimeter.
+See DORA Article 28 — Third-Party ICT Risk and NIS2 Supply Chain Security for regulatory deep dives.

 Governance Model for Regulated CI/CD